pageinsec/InfoSecResources/InfoSecCatchAll/IPInvestigation.md

-# Places to check on IPs & URLs
+# Places to check on IPs and URLs

-## Straight IP checks
 https://who.is/

 https://viewdns.info